Division of Obstetrics

 Patients who choose to take advantage of this free service will be connected with a volunteer mentor who will provide weekly phone call support for the first 12 weeks after delivery.
 Our mentors are there to listen, offering guidance and support on many topics, including feeding your baby and infant sleep, providing information and support in the amazing and often overwhelming adjustment to parenthood.

 It’s a good idea to start learning about breastfeeding while you are pregnant.
 We offer newborn care classes that cover breastfeeding basics and newborn feeding.
 These classes are part of our pregnancy and birth services.
-Call the Parent Connection office at 617-667-2229 with any questions.
+Review and register for available prenatal classes and education.
+With any questions, please email Jessica McCann.

 Before your baby arrives, it's a good idea to order a breast pump to use at home.
-Here are some vendors we commonly use at BIDMC:
+A vendor we commonly use at BIDMC is Breast Pumps by Sam, Inc. (877-863-0777).

 You can find more details about specific breast pumps and insurance coverage on our Breast Pump Information Sheet.